thetaylormcrae/gemmcountyrunners/_pages/lets-connect.md

   overlay_image: /assets/images/emmett-id-overlook.jpg
   overlay_filter: "rgba(76,181,171,0.5)"
 excerpt: >
-  We’d love to hear from you.
-Whether you're new to Gem County Runners or already part of the crew, this is the place to ask questions, share ideas, or just say hello.<br><br>
+  We would love to hear from you.
+Whether you are new to Gem County Runners or already part of the crew, this is the place to ask questions, share ideas, or simply say hello.<br><br>
-  We’re friendly, not fancy — reach out anytime.
+  We are friendly, not fancy.
+Reach out anytime.
 ---

 # Let’s Connect

 Thanks for stopping by.
-If you have a question, a story, a route idea, or you just want to introduce yourself, you’re in the right place.
+If you have a question, a story, a route idea, or you just want to introduce yourself, you are in the right place.
 We read every message and do our best to reply quickly.

-If you're new, you might want to start with
+If you are new, you might want to start with
-👉 <a href="/what-to-expect/">What to Expect</a> — it’ll walk you through how our runs work.
+👉 <a href="/what-to-expect/">What to Expect</a>.
+It will walk you through how our runs work.

 ---